ATE-tool/MIAMA-HM/README.md

 ### Health data - raw rates

 In `health_data.qmd`, the rates contained in the final health transitions outputs are raw rates, not adjusted for levels of physical activity in the population.
 We may want to make such adjustments.

+### Rep pop - MMETS values

+In `representative_population.qmd`, currently we select 5 MMETS values for each age and sex combination, being the middle of each quintile, ie the 10th, 30th, 50th, 70th and 90th percentile.
+We may want to consider the selection of the values further.
+In particular, it may be more realistic to select lower percentile values.